sunsafe-energy/datasheets-processing/README.md

 - Requires an OpenAI API key for LLM extraction.
 - Only PDF datasheets are supported.
 - Extraction logic can be customized in `parser_utils.py` and `prompt_utils.py`.

+## Performance Note

+For fast datasheet parsing, a GPU is required.
+The underlying Docling model used for PDF parsing performs significantly better with GPU acceleration.
+Running on CPU is possible but will be much slower, especially for large or complex datasheets.